davidlamys/SPWeatherApp/README.md

 When I have relaunched the app (terminating the app and relaunched)

-- [ ] Then I should see a ordered list of the recent 10 cities that I have previously seen.
+- [x] Then I should see a ordered list of the recent 10 cities that I have previously seen.

 ## TODO ##
 Handle error cases for search api
-- [ ] handle network failure when fetching cities
+- [x] handle network failure when fetching cities
-- [ ] handle no result found failure
+- [x] handle no result found failure
 - [ ] handle network failure when fetching weather
-## Retrospective 2 Oct 2019 ##
+## Retrospective 3 Oct 2019 ##